 - Younger women must be trained to love their husbands and children, to be self-controlled, pure, working at home, kind, and submissive tot heir own husbands, that the word of God may not reviled.

-- Slaves are to be submissive tot heir own masters in everything; they are to be well-pleasing, not argumentative, not pilfering, but showing all good faith.
+- Slaves are to be submissive to their own masters in everything; they are to be well-pleasing, not argumentative, not pilfering, but showing all good faith.

 What, then, is the foundational teaching of the letter to Titus?
 Grace has appeared to all men (Christ purchased and secured our eternal redemption by dying on the cross and His resurrection from the dead), so that in faith God’s children obey the commandments God has given us in His Word – both inside the church and outside the church.
-The Name of God will be honoured and glorified.
+The Name of God will be honored and glorified.

 How does this Bible passage speak to you?
 Please share your thoughts below!